confidential-computing/governance/scoping.md

 (Most of the organizations listed are not legal entities hosting open source projects, but do publish relevant specifications.)

-## 2. Fine-Grained Questions
+## 2. Fine-Grained Axes

-In discussing Trusted Execution Environments,
-The TAC started by creating a rough taxonomy of five roughly orthogonal axes, each with a spectrum of narrow-to-broad
+In discussing Trusted Execution Environments, the TAC started by creating a rough taxonomy of five roughly orthogonal axes, each with a spectrum of narrow-to-broad
 options:

 1. Hardware/software only or also algorithmic (mathematical)?
-The TAC has rough consensus to focus on promoting the hardware/software end, which would exclude purely algorithmic technologies such as homomorphic encryption and multiparty computation.
+The CCC focus is on promoting the hardware/software end, which excludes purely algorithmic technologies such as homomorphic encryption and multiparty computation.

 2. Hardware-based (+firmware?) required or also software-only?
-The TAC has consensus that only hardware-rooted technologies can provide the desired level of security, in particular for attestation.
+The CCC position is that only hardware-rooted technologies can provide the desired level of security, in particular for attestation.
-   Software only projects can be considered if they demonstrably "promote" the use of hardware-backed solutions.
+   Software only projects can be considered by the CCC if they demonstrably "promote" the use of hardware-backed solutions.
 (For example, a development-time-only emulation technology meant to speed development of hardware-backed solutions.)

 3. Generalized (fully programmable) only, or also configurable (semi-programmable) and even specialized (fixed-purpose, non-programmable) also?
-So far, no one on the TAC has argued for non-programmable, but the TAC did not ask the question of whether it would want to reject a submission in that category.
+The CCC focus is on programmability, but it has not explicitly ruled out future submissions on other solutions.

 4. On-main CPU only, or also separate processors also?
-The TAC has consensus to recommend that the board include the entire spectrum here.
+The CCC encompasses the entire spectrum here.

 5. Cloud only, or also on-premises (including IoT) also?
-The TAC has consensus to recommend that the board include the entire spectrum here.
+The CCC encompasses the entire spectrum here.

-All five of these are strategy questions for the board to answer, not technical questions for the TAC per se, although based on the answers chosen, the TAC will have technical feedback on any resulting wording.

-The TAC also discussed that other attributes (e.g., TCB size) are also important security evaluation criteria for any given solution or project, but by themselves weren't seen as part of a scoping question per se.
+The TAC also discussed that other attributes (e.g., TCB size) are also important security evaluation criteria for any given solution or project, but by themselves weren't considered to be part of the scoping definition per se.

 The following table shows how various example technologies fall into the above axes, to help illustrate how answers would affect what sorts of